 If you have a question about the Grasshopper feel free to leave a comment below and I will add it to the FAQ.

-The Grasshopper is a portable conduction and convection vaporizer that mimics the look of a pen.
+The Grasshopper is a portable convection vaporizer that mimics the look of a pen.
 It’s one of the smallest and most powerful vaporizers I have tested.
 The GH (Grasshopper) is turned on the same way you would use a pen.
 Simply click the button, the chamber is heated in 2-5 seconds and you’re ready for your draw.

 Now the GH is a bit different from most portable vaporizers in the fact that it’s not a session vaporizer.
 It’s more on an on-demand portable that provides instant heat.
 There’s no need to leave the bowl on in between hits.
 Simply click the button, wait for the blue light, hit it, then hit the button again to turn it off.
 I use this method because the mouthpiece does tend to get a bit warmer when taking multiple draws on higher temps.
 The unit does come standard with a silicone mouthpiece guard to help deal with the temps if you decide to try and use it as a session vape.